VeckovN/HomeAssistant/README.md

 4. Dynamic Room Management
    - Users will create, join, or leave chat rooms.
    - Redis Sorted Sets track recent activity for room prioritization.

+5. Redis Session and Caching
+   - Session Management: Redis is used to manage cookie-based sessions, ensuring secure and efficient user authentication.
+   - Caching: Frequently accessed data, such as recently filtered users and recommended houseworkers, is cached in Redis for improved performance.

-5. User Feedback
+6. User Feedback
    - Houseworkers can be commented on and rated by clients.
    - Real-time ratings and reviews update.

-6. User Presence and Typing Indicators
+7. User Presence and Typing Indicators
    - Online users and typing status can be tracked using SocketIO

 ## Setup